 Interfaculty Center Data processing & Statistics, Vrije Universiteit Brussel

-The quality of the data in relation to the research questions of interest defines the statistical potential and are the responsibility of the client.
+The quality of the data in relation to the research questions of interest defines the statistical potential and are the responsibility of the researcher.
 A consultant only analyses data to address clear hypotheses offered by the requesting researcher.
 A consultant does not read through substantive literature, this remains the responsibility of the requesting researcher.
-No responsibility can be assumed for any inadequate analysis if caused by false or incomplete information from the client.
-Consultants can decline or stop any assignment based on poor quality of data, research questions that are considered inadequate, or the refusal of clients to take methodological concerns raised by the consultant into account.
+No responsibility can be assumed for any inadequate analysis if caused by false or incomplete information from the researcher.
+Consultants can decline or stop any assignment based on poor quality of data, research questions that are considered inadequate, or the refusal of researcher to take methodological concerns raised by the consultant into account.
 Data offered to ICDS should be in an appropriate format, and pseudonomized.
 ICDS should be contacted in advance for assistance if in doubt.
 Data remains property of the researchers or any other person who delivers the data.
 Data will be saved in an internal ICDS database.
 Public use will require consent of an owner of the data.

 While an attempt is made in advance to agree on an appropriate timing for performing the data analysis, the time required typically remains uncertain because of various potential complicating factors, for example a change in statistical technique following observed data properties.
 A consultant can not be pressured into a quick delivery of the results (time) nor into the use of specific techniques (action).

-The consultant allows for sufficient time to interact with the client to cover the assignment in full detail, including all issues related to the design of a study, the data and any foreseeable methodological challenges.
-The consultant informs the client about possible conflicts of interest, ethical limitations and all other aspects that could impact the design, method and analysis.
+The consultant allows for sufficient time to interact with the researcher to cover the assignment in full detail, including all issues related to the design of a study, the data and any foreseeable methodological challenges.
+The consultant informs the researcher about possible conflicts of interest, ethical limitations and all other aspects that could impact the design, method and analysis.
 In case of missing data, extreme outliers, or other unexpected observations, they should also be discussed so that the consultant can deal with those in an optimal way.